chocoguy/AnimeWinForm/README.md

 Application is currently being developed, will work on it when I can.
 When version 1 is released I will include a full release with an executable and all that.

+## Update!
+December 18 - 2022

+Have not played around with this in a while, For the next release I plan to add a weekly schedule feature, the MPV conf toggler and cleaner UI.
+Will work on it when I can.
+But I have a good feeling that progress will be steady from now on

 ## Planned Features

 - Live database support as opposed to SQLite